-The address is LOT 4059 Wellington Mill Road, Wellington Mill, Western Australia 6236.
+The address is LOT 4059 Wellington Mill Rd, Wellington Mill, Western Australia 6236.

 It’s an easy half-hour drive from Collie and Bunbury.

 The story of Gnomesville’s origin is as whimsical as the village itself.
-It supposedly all began with a single gnome.
-Legend has it that a local resident, back in the early 1990s, placed a lone gnome beneath a tree near the roundabout in Wellington Mill.
+It supposedly all began with a random gnome.
+Legend has it that a local resident (rumoured to be Kathleen Rees), back in the early 1990s, placed a lone gnome beneath a tree near the roundabout in Wellington Mill.
 This act of playful imagination set the stage for something extraordinary to unfold.

 As time passed, more and more gnomes appeared around that initial gnome.
 Local residents and passersby were captivated by the charm of the little figurine, and they started contributing their own gnomes to the growing community.
 People began leaving gnomes with personalised messages, stories, and well-wishes, creating a unique display.